Biden’s nominees have pushed policies that Trump used to fuel his rise

 U.S.-China relations, which plunged to historic lows during Trump’s tenure, also cannot be easily reset, said several allies of Biden.

 “On China, 2021 is not 2016.
-We are in a very different place,” said Wendy Sherman, the former No. 3 official at the State Department under Obama who worked closely with Biden and his team.
+We are in a very different place,” said Wendy Sherman, the former No. 3 official at the State Department under President Barack Obama who worked closely with Biden and his team.

 She said the Biden administration will probably continue to confront China as Trump did in areas such as security and emerging 5G technology, but would also seek cooperation on critical matters such as nuclear nonproliferation and climate change.
 “The Biden-Harris administration likely will have a sophisticated, complex but very clear-eyed relationship with China,” she said.